internetitem/simpleweb/README.md

 ## Controllers ##

 Controllers implement the `ControllerBase` interface.
 Actions within a Controller are regular methods.
 Actions must return an object implementing the `Response` interface.
 By default, all methods returning a `Response` object are potential actions, however this can be altered by adding the `@ControllerOptions` annotation to the Controller class, setting `exposeAll=false` and then tagging the methods to be exposed with the `@WebAction` annotation.
+Controller can have Params injected when constructed (which is the combination of the Application's initialization parameters, the initial configuraiton's `params` element, and the Controller's `params' element).

 Actions may take a number of possible parameters, and the values for these parameters are automatically populated based on the parameter's type: